 - Guided the League through a major expansion in 1994 that brought in current members Cleveland State, UIC, Green Bay, Milwaukee and Wright State.

-- Was instrumental in the addition of Youngstown State University (2001), Valparaiso University (2007) and Oakland University (2013) as the League’s newest members.
+- Was instrumental in the addition of Youngstown State University (2001), Valparaiso University (2007), Oakland University (2013) and Northern Kentucky University (2015) as the League’s newest members.